tedneward/Azgaarnoth/Classes/Warlock/index.md

 ```

 *  **Pact of the Ring**

     You bear a nigh-indestructible ring.
 If the ring is lost or somehow destroyed, you can perform a 1-hour ceremony to create a replacement.

     While you bear this ring, once during your turn when you hit with an attack roll for a melee weapon or a cantrip, you can inflict extra radiant damage equal to your Charisma bonus on one target you hit with that attack.
 If the damage for the attack already includes your Charisma bonus (such as if you hit with eldritch blast and have the Agonizing Blast eldritch invocation), you cannot inflict this extra damage.
 An attack which includes this extra damage blazes with a violet, starlight glare.

 ```
 def pactofthering(npc):
     npc.actions.append("***Pact of the Ring.*** Once during your turn when you hit with an attack roll for a melee weapon or a cantrip, you can inflict extra radiant damage equal to your Charisma bonus on one target you hit with that attack.
 If the damage for the attack already includes your Charisma bonus (such as if you hit with eldritch blast and have the Agonizing Blast eldritch invocation), you cannot inflict this extra damage.
 An attack which includes this extra damage blazes with a violet, starlight glare.")
 ```

+* **Pact of the Shadow**

+    Your patron grants your own shadow a mind of its own, a dark reflection of your own mind that is subservient to you.
+Your shadow can stretch to move a short distance away from you and perform simple tasks at your mental command, acting as your servant.

+    You are constantly accompanied by a magical servant that uses the rules from the unseen servant spelL except it has hit points equal to your proficiency bonus and it isn't invisible unless it is entirely in darkness.
+The servant shares its tum in initiative with your's.
+It can't move more than 10 feet away from you, but it can move through your space and end its tum there.
+While it is in your space and hasn't taken any action, left your space, or interacted with any object or creature since the start of your last turn, it is indistinguishable from a normal shadow, it is immune to damage, and it moves with you.

+    When you cast a warlock spelL you can choose to cast it from your location or the location of your shadow servant.
+In addition, you can use a bonus action on your turn to command the servant to shove a creature that you can see within 5 feet of the servant, using your warlock spellcasting ability in place of its Strength for the Strength (Athletics) check.

+    While you are in dim light or darkness, the servant can be up to 20 feet away from you instead of only 10 feet away.
+If at any time the servant is too far away from you, it is instantly pulled into your space.
+If the servant is reduced to 0 hit points, it disappears, and it reappears in your space with all its hit points when you finish a short or long rest or when you expend a warlock spell slot to conjure it with a 1 minute ritual

+* **Pact of the Skull**

+    Your patron provides you with a magic skull (or another eerie object, such as a dolL an egg, a mirror, an orb, etc.) that houses an eldritch spirit of knowledge.
+The skull can speak and understand the same languages as you, but it can't move or perform any type of action.
+The skull has hit points equal to twice your proficiency bonus, its AC is equal to 10 + your spellcasting ability modifier, and it is immune to both poison and disease.
+Its ability scores other than Strength and Dexterity are equal to your Charisma score.
+You can also use the skull as a spellcasting focus for your warlock spells.

+    When you finish a long rest with the skull in your possession, you can consult the spirit within to bolster your knowledge for a time.
+Choose Arcana, History, Medicine, Nature, Religion, or Survival Alternatively, you can choose one tool proficiency or one language.
+You gain proficiency with the chosen skill or tooL or you can speak, read, and write the chosen language.
+This effect lasts until you finish your next long rest.

+    In addition, whenever you finish a short or long rest, you can choose to receive eldritch knowledge from the skull.
+You learn one warlock can trip of your choice.
+This cantrip doesn't count against the number of cantrips you can learn as a warlock.
+If you receive eldritch knowledge from the skull again, or if the skull is destroyed, you no longer know the chosen cantrip.

+    If the skull is lost or destroyed, you can receive a new one from your patron at the end of a long rest, but the process magically afflicts you with one level of exhaustion.
+This also destroys the previous skull if it still exists, turning it to ash.

 * **Pact of the Talisman**

     Your patron gives you a special amulet, a talisman that can aid you, or anyone else who wears it, when the need is great.
 When the wearer makes an ability check with a skill in which they lack proficiency, they can add a d4 to the roll.
 If you lose the talisman, you can perform a 1-hour ceremony to receive a replacement from your patron.
 This ceremony can be performed during a short or long rest, and it destroys the previous amulet.

     The talisman turns to ash when you die.

 ```
 def pactofthetalisman(npc):